cucumber/cucumber-jvm/junit/README.md

 Cucumber JUnit
 ==============

 Use JUnit to execute cucumber scenarios.

-Add the `cucumber-junit` dependency to your pom.xml:
+To use add the `cucumber-junit` dependency to your pom.xml:

 ```xml
 <dependencies>